Skip to main content

 • Pay close attention to partial closure letters.
 If one portion of your claim is closed while another remains open, the closed portion may have its own separate deadline running.

-• If you are near the deadline, your attorney can file suit without servingto preserve the statute.
-This gives you up to three years to serve under CCP §583.210.
+• If you are near the deadline, your attorney can file suit without serving to preserve the statute.
+CCP § 583.210 gives up to three years to serve.

 • If a claim closes and reopens, assume time ran during the closed period.
 Do not count on the clock resetting.
 Use the conservative calculation and plan accordingly.